Kung Fu Panda 2: Plot

-Po follows the Five to the factory and confronts Shen, inadvertently ruining their plan and allowing the Five to be captured.
-Shen claims that Po's parents never loved him before shooting him afar with a cannon.
-Severely wounded but alive, Po floats downriver and is rescued by the Soothsayer, who nurses him back to health in the same village where he once lived as a cub and encourages him to embrace his past.
-Po, finally achieving inner peace, remembers his father fighting off Shen's army while his mother hid him in the radish crate, sacrificing herself by distracting Shen's army so he could survive.
+Po follows the Five to the factory and confronts Shen, which ruins the Five's demolition plan and gets them captured.
+Shen claims that Po's parents never loved him before shooting him with a cannon from a close range.
+Severely wounded but still alive, Po floats downriver and is healed by the Soothsayer at the abandoned village where Po once lived as a cub.
+She encourages Po to embrace his painful memories instead of fighting them.
+Po recalls his father fighting off Shen's army, while his mother hid him in a radish crate and sacrificed her life by distracting their pursuers away.
+Having reconciled with his past, Po finally achieves inner peace.

-Rejuvenated, Po returns to Gongmen City, where Shen is sailing downriver with his army and a fleet of warships.
-Po frees the Five, and with the help of Masters Ox, Croc, and Shifu, they destroy the foremost ships and prevent the army from reaching the harbor.
-Shen fires the cannon on his flagship, killing most of his own soldiers to clear the way.

-Everyone is injured by the blast except Po, who stands alone against Shen, using his newfound inner peace skills to deflect the cannonballs shot at him back at the fleet.
-After destroying all the ships and eliminating Shen's army, Po then uses the final cannonball to deflect it back at Shen's flagship, which explodes.
-On the wreckage of the flagship, Po offers mercy to Shen, who rejects it and attacks him with his blades.
-During the fight, Shen accidentally severs the lines holding up the destroyed cannon, which falls and crushes him.
-Shifu and the Five congratulate Po and return to the Valley of Peace, where Po reaffirms his identity to Mr. Ping as his adoptive father.
-Meanwhile, at a secret panda village in a mountain range, Po's biological father, Li Shan, who survived the genocide, senses that his son is alive.
+Po returns to Gongmen City, where Shen is sailing downriver with a fleet of warships.
+Po frees the Five and, with the help of Ox, Croc and Shifu, take out the foremost ships and stop the army from reaching the harbor.
+Shen fires from his own flagship to clear the way, scattering the Masters and leaving Po to stand alone against the fleet.
+Using his inner peace, Po redirects the cannonballs shot at him back at the remaining ships and destroys them, including Shen's flagship.
+Onboard its wreckage, Po encourages Shen to let go of his pain and hatred, but Shen refuses and attacks Po.
+In the process, Shen accidentally severs the ropes raising the ship's destroyed cannon, which then crushes him.
+Shifu and the Five congratulate Po for his victory and return to the Valley of Peace where Po acknowledges Mr. Ping as his father.
+Meanwhile, in a secret, distant panda village, Po's biological father, Li Shan, senses that his son is still alive.